IIIF/awesome-iiif/readme.md

 Links to help you discover IIIF resources that have been shared, demonstrations of IIIF discovery and useful discovery tools.

-- [iiif-universe](https://github.com/ryanfb/iiif-universe) is a repository that includes links to known IIIF presentation manifest collections.
+- [iiif-universe](https://github.com/ryanfb/iiif-universe) A repository that includes links to known IIIF presentation manifest collections.
 - [iNQUIRE demo](http://inquire.armtest.uk/) is a demo of an open-source IIIF-compliant research and discovery platform.
 This is the IIIF-compliant version of the platform driving [Digital Bodleian] (http://digital.bodleian.ox.ac.uk/).
 - [iNQUIRE source](https://github.com/armadillo-systems/inquire) is the Github repository for iNQUIRE.
 - [Musiclibs](https://musiclibs.net) provides cross-library search of thousands of musical scores and manuscripts.